Ishika18/Reminder-Application/BREAKDOWNOFWORK.md

 #### Created Remindr Logo

 - Built in gimp.
-- Used from brand, used in app navbar.
+- Used for branding, used in app navbar and landing navbar.

 #### Selected and Imported Icons for tags reminders